CodingDojoSilesia/procedural-pixel-art-kata/README.md

 ```

 In my example's second generation, the only alive cell is that one in the center.
 This is because the other ones didn't have enough alive friends.
 In the next time step, all cells are dead (you know why? right?).
 That's all, Folks!
 You have now all theory to complete the Kata!

+### Hint!

+Except the optional user story 4, there is **no requirement** for displaying a cellular automaton!
+Use your time for making your tests better!

 ### User Story 1